d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 ## Experiment

-After so much theory, let us try this out in practice.
+After reviewing so many statistical tools, let us try this out in practice.
 We begin by generating some data.
-To keep things simple we generate our sequence data by using a sine function with some additive noise.
+To keep things simple we generate our sequence data by using a sine function with some additive noise for time steps $1, 2, \ldots, 1000$.

 ```{.python .input}
 %matplotlib inline